Daily Presidential Tracking Poll

-The Rasmussen Reports daily Presidential Tracking Poll for Thursday shows that 43% of Likely U.S. Voters approve of President Trump’s job performance.
-Fifty-seven percent (57%) disapprove.
+The Rasmussen Reports daily Presidential Tracking Poll for Friday shows that 44% of Likely U.S. Voters approve of President Trump’s job performance.
+Fifty-five percent (55%) disapprove.

-The latest figures for Trump include 26% who Strongly Approve of the way Trump is performing and 49% who Strongly Disapprove.
-This gives him a Presidential Approval Index rating of -23. (see trends).
+The latest figures include 31% who Strongly Approve of the way Trump is performing and 45% who Strongly Disapprove.
+This gives him a Presidential Approval Index rating of -14. (see trends).

 Some readers wonder how we come up with our job approval ratings for the president since they often don’t show as dramatic a change as some other pollsters do.
 It depends on how you ask the question and whom you ask.

 To get a sense of longer-term job approval trends for the president, Rasmussen Reports compiles our tracking data on a full month-by-month basis.

 Rasmussen Reports has been a pioneer in the use of automated telephone polling techniques, but many other firms still utilize their own operator-assisted technology (see methodology).

 Daily tracking results are collected via telephone surveys of 500 likely voters per night and reported on a three-day rolling average basis.
 To reach those who have abandoned traditional landline telephones, Rasmussen Reports uses an online survey tool to interview randomly selected participants from a demographically diverse panel.
 The margin of sampling error for the full sample of 1,500 Likely Voters is +/- 2.5 percentage points with a 95% level of confidence.
 Results are also compiled on a full-week basis and crosstabs for full-week results are available for Platinum Members.